rweigel/stats/notes.md

 <img src="notes/figures/Venn1.png"/>

-Drawing the Venn diagram for experiment with 2 flips where $A$ is one or more heads and $B$ is one or more tails.
+Drawing the Venn diagram for an experiment with 2 flips where $A$ is one or more heads and $B$ is one or more tails.

 Use set notation to describe the region of $A$ that is not shaded in Figure (b).